-PlayersVoice points the way to a brand-led sports publishing model.
+The first-person sports website points the way to a brand-led publishing model in Australia.

 Busted bones and bruised egos feature heavily in the story of Australian sports publishing.
 Although Australians love their sport, this country has produced precious few consistently successful general sporting magazines, newspapers or broadcasts.
 Only those publications or shows devoted to one sport – such as AFL Record, Rugby League Week and The Footy Show – have enjoyed prosperity stretching over many seasons.